Annual performance scorecard for 2021–2022 (year 4)

-Every five years, Barwon Water develops a Price Submission, a five-year plan which outlines our proposed water and sewerage prices, service standards, infrastructure and operational investments from 1 July 2018 to 30 June 2023.
+Every five years, Barwon Water develops a Price Submission, a five-year plan which outlines our proposed water and sewerage prices, service standards, infrastructure and operational investments.

 As part of our Price Submission, we committed to:

 - continually involve our customers and community in our decision making,